 - any admissions tests or written work required for your course

-- your examination results and predicted grades
+- your prior academic attainment and predicted grades

 - your personal statement

 Feedback on admissions decisions may be requested from the college which considered the application, before 15 February in the year after the application was made.